 Sexual assault incidents typically lead to both criminal and civil actions.
 The state brings criminal charges against a defendant, while the victim files a civil action to pursue damages.
 It’s important to remember that the evidence in both cases can apply to both cases, and the ruling in one may influence the other.
 Criminal charges ensure that someone who has broken the law repays his or her debt to society but does not seek compensation for victims.

-A victim of a sexual assault can recover medical expenses, compensation for pain and suffering, and other damages by filing a civil claim, and the criminal charges against the defendant from the state will hopefully prevent him or her from engaging in the same behavior again.
+A victim of a sexual abuse or assault can recover medical expenses, compensation for pain and suffering, and other damages by filing a civil claim, and the criminal charges against the defendant from the state will hopefully prevent him or her from engaging in the same behavior again.
 Succeeding in this type of claim, which runs alongside a criminal case from the state, is likely if the prosecution in the criminal case secures a conviction.
 The plaintiff in the personal injury case against the offender can point out this verdict in the civil trial to indicate the defendant is responsible for the plaintiff’s damages.

 Many personal injury attorneys offer their clients contingency-fee pricing, meaning the client only pays legal fees if the attorney wins his or her case.
 In sexual assault cases resulting in little to no monetary award for the plaintiff, the plaintiff will still have to pay legal fees.
 Ultimately, it’s up to the plaintiff to decide whether filing a lawsuit would be the best move, and an attorney can advise regarding these situations.